-4.2 Air Vehicle
+4.2.
+Air Vehicle

-4.2.1 The system shall be limited to one air vehicle in the air at any time.

-4.2.2 The system shall not employ any ground based sensors.

-4.2.3 The system shall be capable of commanded altitude changes.

-4.2.5 The air vehicle shall be capable of heavier than air flight.

-4.2.6 The aircraft may be of any configuration except lighter-than-air and shall be free-flying, autonomous capable and have no entangling encumbrances such as tethers.

-4.2.7 Aircraft shall comply with the 2007 Official Academy of Model Aeronautics (AMA) National Model Aircraft Safety Code except as noted below

-4.2.7.1 Autonomous operation is authorized.

-4.2.7.2 Aircraft take-off gross weight shall be less than 55lb.

-4.2.7.3 GENERAL - (experimental aircraft rules do not apply)

-4.2.7.4 RADIO CONTROL - (combat does not apply and organized racing event does not apply)

-4.2.7.5 FREE FLIGHT - does not apply

-4.2.7.6 CONTROL LINE - does not apply

-4.2.7.7 GAS TURBINE restriction does not apply

-4.2.7.8 GIANT SCALE RATING - does not apply

-4.3 Environmental.
+- 4.2.1.
+The system shall be limited to one air vehicle in the air at any time. - 4.2.2.
+The system shall not deploy or employ its own ground based sensors.
+(Note: there is an objective to interoperate with a third party Simulated Remote Information Center (SRIC).) - 4.2.3.
+The system shall be capable of commanded altitude changes. - 4.2.4.
+The air vehicle shall be capable of heavier than air flight. - 4.2.5.
+The aircraft may be of any configuration except lighter-than-air and shall be free-flying, autonomous capable and have no entangling encumbrances such as tethers. - 4.2.6.
+Aircraft shall comply with the 2011 Official AMA National Model Aircraft Safety Code except as noted below - 4.2.6.1.
+Autonomous operation is authorized. - 4.2.6.2.
+Aircraft take-off gross weight shall be less than 55lb. - 4.2.6.3.
+FREE FLIGHT does not apply - 4.2.6.4.
+CONTROL LINE does not apply - 4.3.
+Environmental.
 If conditions fall outside environmental requirements or if the judges feel environmental conditions are unsafe (such as approaching thunderstorms), the competition will be suspended.
-Teams are expected to be able to compete within the required environmental conditions.

-4.3.1 The air vehicle shall be capable of takeoff and landing in crosswinds to the runway of 8 kts with gusts to 11 kts.

-4.3.2 The system shall be capable of completing mission objectives in temperatures up to 110 deg F at the surface.

-4.3.3 The system shall be capable of operating in fog conditions of visibility of 2 miles or greater with no precipitation.
+Teams are expected to be able to compete within the required environmental conditions. - 4.3.1.
+The air vehicle shall be capable of takeoff and landing in crosswinds to the runway of 8 kts with gusts to 12 kts (when using the most favorable runway/direction for runway dependant systems). - 4.3.1.1.
+The air vehicle shall be capable of operating during all mission phases in tower reported surface winds of 15 kts with gusts to 20 kts - 4.3.2.
+The system shall be capable of completing mission objectives in temperatures up to 110 deg F at the surface. - 4.3.2.1.
+The system shall be cable of completing the mission after exposure to temperatures of 100 deg F for up to 10 hours. - 4.3.3.
+The system shall be capable of operating in fog conditions of visibility of 2 miles or greater with no precipitation. - 4.3.4.
+The system shall be capable of operating during typical electromagnetic emissions at a military airfield.
+(Although the competition will attempt to prevent emissions at the frequency and channel used for command and control, the competition staff will be operating hand held General Mobile Radio Service (GMRS) radios at 462.7 MHz in close proximity to aircraft and ground stations.
+Additionally video crew and others may be operating GMRS radios on the airfield.
+Teams should also anticipate that numerous mobile devices (phones, PDAs, computers, etc.) will be operating on the airfield.

-4.4 Ground Control.
+4.4.
+Ground Control.